-Join Jen Kramer for an in-depth discussion in this video Introducing the small grid, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Introducing the small grid, part of Learning Foundation 5.

 …So now that we've got all of our tools in place, we…downloaded Foundation, we're ready to get started with the small grid system.…But before I go there, I need to copy over the…image files from my exercise files folder into my Foundation folder.…So if you open up the Foundation folder…and then open up the exercise files folder.…We're going to go into chapter two, 201, the start folder.…And you'll see two things here, one is the starting grid.html page.…